jlmwebhosting/funcunit.com/_guides/finding.md

 _String_

-The S method accepts any valid jQuery selector string, just like $.
+The F method accepts any valid jQuery selector string, just like $.
 One difference from $ is that this query will happen in the context of the window of the page you're testing, not the QUnit page where it runs.

-Depending on the context in which S is called, this selector may be used immediately and return a jQuery collection, or it may cache the selector, which will be used in the asynchronous queue later to find elements when previous queued methods have finished.
+Depending on the context in which F is called, this selector may be used immediately and return a jQuery collection, or it may cache the selector, which will be used in the asynchronous queue later to find elements when previous queued methods have finished.
 Read more about this below.